-Geddington C of E Primary School follow the National Curriculum as required of all schools in Local Authority control.
+Geddington C of E Primary School follows the National Curriculum as required of all schools in Local Authority control.
 We use this as a foundation on which to build a broad and balanced curriculum that aims to develop a love of learning and an aspiration to succeed as we prepare our children to be active, successful contributors to life in 21st century Britain.

 Each child’s progress is carefully assessed, monitored and recorded and individual and group achievements are recognised.
 Children are taught as a whole class, in groups or individually depending on the subject, the individual’s ability and personality.
-Our aim is always to ensure that every child makes the maximum progress.

 EARLY YEARS FOUNDATION STAGE